 WGST 1413, 2906, 3023, 3123, 3503, and 4913.

-Here is the link to the full list of Sociology courses offered.
+Here is the link to the full list of Sociology Courses.
+Please note, not all courses are offered each year.

 Cross-listed courses for Sociology credit: